What Should I Tell the Insurance Company About My Car Accident?

 If you have been injured in an accident are worried about the possibility of being undercompensated by an insurance company, speak with an experienced car accident attorney to protect your rights.
 Always consult with your own attorney before saying anything at all to an insurance company—even your own.

-A Houston car accident lawyer from Denena Points, PC will work with you, your doctors, and the insurance companies to make sure that you receive fair and full compensation.
+A Houston car accident lawyer from Denena Points, PC will work with you, your doctors, and the insurance companies to handle your case.
 Call us now at 713-766-1163 or fill out the form below to schedule a free, no-obligation consultation.